Arrbat/Veil-Forge/README.md

 ---

-The project is completed and demonstrates skills in crypto/reverse engineering/software development.
+The project is completed and demonstrates skills in crypto/reverse engineering/software development/Quality Assurance.

 Some questions and decisions are desctibed at Wiki page of this repository.